 If you are in a same -sex female civil partnership or marriage can you as second female parent gain PR?

-As the mother’s wife/civil partner you will be treated as your child’s second legal parent if you were married or in aat the time of conception and provided that the mother’s wife/civil partner consent to the treatment of insemination.
+As the mother’s wife/civil partner you will be treated as your child’s second legal parent if you were married or in a civil partnership at the time of conception and provided that the mother’s wife/civil partner consent to the treatment of insemination.